jsdelivr/.github/profile/README.md

 * **🌎 [jsDelivr Global CDN](https://github.com/jsdelivr/jsdelivr)** - Learn more about how our CDN works and how to enable advanced functionality like minification, ES modules, version aliasing and more.
 Our CDN serves more than 160 billion requests per month!
 * **🔍 [API for jsDelivr, NPM and GitHub](https://github.com/jsdelivr/data.jsdelivr.com)** - Use our unique API that will allow you to better interact with any NPM and GitHub project out there.
 Get entrypoints, versions, CDN URLs and detailed download stats per file and version.

-IDE integrations:
+Integrations:
-- [VS Code Addon](https://github.com/jsdelivr/plugin-vs-code) - Our Visual Studio Code Addon to easily search for NPM packages and directly integrate them into your code
+- [VS Code Addon](https://github.com/jsdelivr/plugin-vs-code) - Our Visual Studio Code Addon to easily search for NPM packages and directly integrate them into your code.
-- [Intellij Plugin](https://github.com/jsdelivr/plugin-intellij) - Our plugin for JetBrains IntelliJ based editors to easily search for NPM packages and directly integrate them into your code
+- [IntelliJ Plugin](https://github.com/jsdelivr/plugin-intellij) - Our plugin for JetBrains IntelliJ based editors to easily search for NPM packages and directly integrate them into your code.
-- [Atom Plugin](https://github.com/jsdelivr/plugin-atom) - Search NPM and integrate jsDelivr without leaving your Atom code editor.
+- [Unplugin](https://github.com/jsdelivr/unplugin-jsdelivr) - Use jsDelivr in Vite, Rollup, Webpack and esbuild!

 ## The Globalping Platform
 <p align="center">